Oles Buzina: Biography

 He was invited as a guest to numerous talk shows in Russia.
 Some of his articles were published in the Russian media.

 As a writer he published eight books, mainly about prominent figures and the history of Ukraine and Russia.

-Personal life

-Buzina was married and the father of one daughter.

 Politics

+In addition to his reporting, Buzina tried to enter politics.
+In May 2009 he campaigned for adoption of a series of laws prohibiting neo-Nazi organizations, propaganda of Nazism, and ideological legacy of Organization of Ukrainian Nationalists as a totalitarian fascist party.
+This initiative was supported by Borys Kolesnikov, one of the leaders of Party of Regions.